 Our lovely staff village is located just outside Letaba rest camp about 3 kilometres from the four-way junction on the left of the tar road towards Olifants camp.
 It has around 15 houses, a few flats and a swimming pool.
 Unlike the main rest camp, which is completely surrounded by an electric fence, the staff village is unfenced.
 Just the gardens around the houses have a man high chicken mesh fence around them.
 There used to be electric fence wires at the top and the bottom, but the elephants would get so clever at breaking those top and bottom strands that maintenance gave up fixing them a long time ago.

 So the elephants have only this flimsy fence trying to prevent them from coming into the yard.
 And a fence like that means nothing to an elephant.
 We cannot exactly blame them.
 Especially in the dry winter months, our gardens probably look a lot more appealing than the dry bush around us.
 Even with the water restrictions in place.
-There was a time where they would come in so that Steven actually stopped asking maintenance to put the fence back up, because the fence would be up the one day and down again the week after.
+There was a time where they would come in so that Steven actually stopped asking maintenance to put the fence back up because the fence would be up the one day and down again the week after.

 It was an extremely hot summer.
 Week after week the days would be so hot, stepping outside felt like stepping into an oven.
 The nights would barely cool down.

-We had bought a little blow up pool for Stevens oldest kids to splash around in and cool down during the weekends they were here.
+We had bought a little blow-up pool for Stevens oldest kids to splash around in and cool down during the weekends they were here.
 We would put a little swimmers nappie on Alex and chuck him in there too.
 He had just started walking.

-My mom had sent a present with for the children: an enormous blow up crocodile.
+My mom had sent a present with for the children: an enormous blow-up crocodile.
 The kids loved it.
 They would take turns sitting on top of it and trying to throw each other off.
 The three of them were having such a jol.
 They always do when they are together.
 The children were inside having lunch and had left the crocodile bobbing around in the pool.
 All of a sudden there was a huge commotion outside.
 Vervet monkeys were alarm calling, squirrels were chattering in alarm too.
 Steven and I went outside to see what was making the animals so upset.
 We knew there was a leopard that sometimes walks past the staff village down in the stream, but surely it was too hot for him to be walking around?
 Maybe it was a snake?

 The monkeys were sitting in the tree next to the driveway looking down at something, making terrified alarm calls.
-But not at a snake or a leopard… they were screaming at the blow up crocodile in the swimming pool!!!
+But not at a snake or a leopard… they were screaming at the blow-up crocodile in the swimming pool!!!
 Oh my, we had such a lekker laugh!
-In the days to follow, we would have to take the crocodile into the garage when the children were not playing with it, otherwise the monkeys and squirrels would get upset all over again.
+In the days to follow, we would have to take the crocodile into the garage when the children were not playing with it, otherwise, the monkeys and squirrels would get upset all over again.

 Now with the fence down, we actually had to blow down the pool at night and pack it away, along with the crocodile, to make sure that the hyena’s that frequent the staff village at night, don’t bite the inflatable pool and ruin it.
-There is no patching up blow up pools after a hyena sinks its teeth into it.
+There is no patching up inflatable pools after a hyena sinks its teeth into it.
 We learnt that the hard way.
 Twice.
 And then one night I completely forgot again and both pool and crocodile were left out on the grass overnight.

 The next morning we woke up to a very sad sight.
 A hyena had ‘killed’ our crocodile and dragged the poor thing across the driveway.
 The pool had not survived either.
 That was the third pool we had lost in the space of 6 weeks.
 This hyena was getting cheeky….
 Time for the fence to be put back up!